Williamlai2002/ESP32-FPGA-Cam-System/README.md

 # 10B.
 RGB Video

-Modify your system to use the ESP-CAM in 12-bit RGB mode:
+Modify system to use the ESP-CAM in 12-bit RGB mode:

 Data format: RRRR-GGGG-BBBB